 “I’ve made some great friends, and I love that my advisors and my professors really care about me,” said Rocha, a marketing and Christian ministry double major.
 “The people I’ve met at ACU make me feel at home, like family.”

 Rocha’s experience is not unique.
-And those in charge of college rankings at U.S. News and World Report recognized that when it came time to select schools for a national ranking focused on student success.
+And those in charge of college rankings at U.S. News & World Report recognized that when it came time to select schools for a national ranking focused on student success.

 ACU’s innovative approach to student orientation ensures all new Wildcats and their families begin their journey with a comprehensive introduction to college life.
 They learn about campus through an online series leading up to a two-day on-campus summer orientation.